In This Article

 One-on-One Meeting Takeaways

-- Use one-on-one meetings for goal alignment and feedback.
-Don’t use them as a status update.
+- Use the time for goal alignment and feedback.